-The study, accomplished by Browning et al.\cite{133}, proposed a linear model for the effect of adding mass and inertia on each segment of the lower limb by capturing and analyzing the effect of adding mass to different segments of lower extremity and their inertia on the metabolic energy expenditure of the subjects experimentally.
-In this study, subjects were walking at 1.25 m/s without carrying any heavy load on their torso which is similar to the data captured from the subjects in the walking with \textit{\textit{noload}} at their self-selected speed\cite{93}.
-This qualitative match between the data and experimental protocols of Browning et al. and Dembia et al enabling us to employ the developed model of \cite{133} to study the effect of mass and inertia added by assistive devices through offline simulations for the subjects walking at free speed without carrying any external load (i.e.{\it noload} condition).
+The study accomplished by Browning et al.\cite{133, proposed a linear model for the effect of adding mass and inertia on each segment of the lower limb by experimentally capturing and analyzing the effect of adding mass to different segments of the lower extremities and their inertia on the metabolic energy expenditure of the subjects.
+In this study, subjects walked at 1.25 m/s without carrying any heavy load on their torso, which is similar to the data captured from the subjects in the walking with \textit{\textit{noload}} condition at their self-selected speed\cite{93}.
+This qualitative match between the data and experimental protocols of Browning et al. and Dembia et al. enabled us to employ the developed model of \cite{133} to study the effect of mass and inertia added by assistive devices through offline simulations for the subjects walking at free speed without carrying any external load (i.e.{\it noload} condition).

 \begin{figure*}[ht]